rkoron007/docker/readings/D1/install-docker.md

 After you have installed Docker we recommend installing the Docker Command-line completion for Docker Compose[here][compose-completion] and for Docker Machine [here][machine-completion].
 The command line completion is always helpful while learning new docker commands as a reminder of what you can input into those commands.

+Once you've installed the above tools run the command `docker --version` in your terminal.
+If everything is setup correctly this command returns information about the current Docker server version running in the background.
+Meaning you are all set if this works!
+If you ever need more information about the specifics of the resources Docker is currently using you can use the `docker info` command.

 [mac-docs]: https://docs.docker.com/docker-for-mac/
 [install-mac-docs]: https://docs.docker.com/docker-for-mac/install/
 [compose-completion]: https://docs.docker.com/compose/completion/